LanceNorskog/simple-hal/simple-hal-jersey/API.md

 ### SimpleHAL API
 #### API
-There are 6 features in the API: 4 annotations, an inteface and the EL language.
+There are 6 features in the API: 4 annotations, a class and the EL language.

 **@_Links**